universal-meaning-map/docs/readme.md

 - Replicating the desired information architecture
 - Be able to demo and publish what can be done with it
 - Experiment with fast iterations focusing on the biggest unknowns
-- Live preview of the content produced, specially around `Interplanetary text` and `transclusions`
+- Live preview of the content produced, specially around [Interplanetary-text](interplanetary-text.md) and `transclusions`

 It is **NOT** optimized for: